 Earlier condenser microphone capsules (like Neumann’s classic M7) used PVC (Polyvinyl chloride) plastic for their diaphragm.

-PVC is a synthetic plastic polymer that, when made with the addition of phthalate plasticizers, become soft and flexible.
+PVC is a synthetic plastic polymer that becomes soft and flexible when made with the addition of phthalate plasticizers.
 This material can maintain significant enough strength when stretched thin to act as a microphone diaphragm.

-PVC is not electrically conductive and, therefore, would have to be sputtered with electrically conductive material (like gold).
+PVC is not electrically conductive and, therefore, has to be sputtered with electrically conductive material (like gold).